-Able stands for diversity.
 The reason the name Able was chosen is because we believe that everyone is able regardless of their background.
-Our support will generally lean towards empowering underrepresentation in various areas such as demographics, geography, organizations, browsers and infrastructure in the technology market to encourage competition and diversity on the Internet.
+We want to make a real effort where possible to encourage and empower under-represented groups in technology based on various factors such as demographics, geography, organizations, browsers and services in the technology market.

 We believe the browser market could also use stronger competition and so we’ll make sure that your experience on Able always works well on other browsers.
 Firefox is the primary browser we test in but we also test in Chrome and Safari.

 The core Able platform is not open-source.
 This is partly because we have limited resources and time but also because we are still undecided as to whether open-sourcing the platform would increase or decrease the value of our own personal time and monetary investments in building Able.
 Open-source projects are great but there is a very real issue with open-source maintainers being under-rewarded for the value they create.
 Our position may change on this in the future if we find a way to do it in a manner that is mutually beneficial.
-We may open-source non-core code that we develop at Able on our Github profile.
+We may open-source non-core code that we develop at Able on our GitHub profile.

 That being said, we’d love to make working on Able full-time a reality, and so we intend to make money through the following ways:

-Code challenges - companies can pay to use code challenges to screen candidates for job roles.
+- Code challenges - companies can pay to use code challenges to screen candidates for job roles.

-Premium course content - users can pay for premium learning courses.
+- Premium course content - users can pay for premium learning courses.
 This is not in something we are pursuing at the moment but may be something we look at in the future.